icaropires/pdf2dataset/README.md

 1. **Troubles with high memory usage**

-You can try to decrease the number of CPUs in use, reducing the level of parallelism, test it with `--num-cpus 1` flag and then increase according to your hardware.
+* Decrease the number of CPUs in use, reducing the level of parallelism, test it with `--num-cpus 1` flag and then increase according to your hardware.

+* Use smaller chunksize, so less documents will be put in memory at once.
+Use `--chunksize 1` for having `1 * num_cpus` documents in memory at once.

 ## How to Contribute